VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

     assert test_file.read_text() == "Check this out: Awesome test data!
 BAM!"
 ```

-Lets break down what's happening in this test.
+Let's break down what's happening in this test.
 First `tmp_path` is a
 `fixture` object (like `monkeypatch` - more on fixtures later) that is
 a function argument for our test.
 The `tmp_path` fixture creates a
 temporary directory (that will be deleted after the test ends) and returns